aafeefarahman/python-project-challenge/README.md

 This challenge is all about building one Python project every day — not just to practice coding, but to improve creativity, logical thinking, debugging skills, and confidence while building independently.

-Sometimes revisiting the basics in a practical way is one of the best ways to grow as a developer 🚀
+Sometimes revisiting the basics in a practical way is one of the best ways to grow as a developer!

 ---